 President and Chief Executive Officer, Level IT Up

-As the parent of two adult sons who have Asperger Syndrome, Anne has always championed the many gifts and talents inherent among those with autism spectrum disorder.
+As the parent of two sons who have Asperger Syndrome, Anne has always championed the many gifts and talents inherent among those with autism spectrum disorder.
 Supporting her sons as they negotiated their ways through childhood, adolescence and beyond has led her to become a strong advocate for the inclusion of people with disabilities in our communities across the lifespan.
 In collaboration with The Ability Hub/Sinneave Family Foundation in Calgary, AB, and through her past involvement with Community Living Manitoba and on the Thrive! leadership group headed by Manitoba Family Services, she has led a number of projects focused on improving the employability and post-secondary experiences of those with ASD.
-Anne continues to work locally, through Level IT Up, and as globally, as chair of Neurowrx, an alliance of businesses and organizations from around the world to advance the employment of people with ASD in Science, Technology, Engineering and Math.
+Anne continues to work locally, through Level IT Up, and globally, as chair of Neurowrx, an alliance of businesses and organizations from around the world, to advance the employment of people with ASD in Science, Technology, Engineering and Math.